 Transitional protection

-Although everyone will be moved onto Universal Credit eventually, this will be done through a process of invitation.
-People who get the invitation to move onto Universal Credit will get transitional protection payments to make sure they are not worse off on Universal Credit than on their old benefits.
+Although everyone will be moved onto Universal Credit eventually, this will be done through a process of getting a notice.
+People who get this notice to move onto Universal Credit will get transitional protection payments to make sure they are not worse off on Universal Credit than on their old benefits.
 You won't get the transitional protection if you decide for yourself to move to Universal Credit.
+You can read more about Universal Credit Migration Notice

 How the five-week wait affects your payments